loading

 The Web server will be configured for responding to requests with a 303 status code and a Location HTTP header that provides the URL of a document that represents the resource in the requested format (and language, in this case).

-That’s what “content negotiation” means: the Web server evaluates the request inspecting the headers sent along with it, and on consequently “negotiates” the right match for the requested format and language, returning the proper resource or response.
+That’s what “content negotiation” means: the Web server evaluates the request, inspects the headers sent along with it, and consequently “negotiates” the right match for the requested format and language, returning the proper resource or response.

-Since 303 is a redirect status code, the server can give the location of a document that represents the resource.
+Since 303 is a redirect status code, the server can give the document’s location representing the resource.
 If, on the other hand, a request is answered with one of the usual status codes in the 2XX range, like 200 OK, then the client knows that the URI identifies a Web document or resource.

 Thus Content negotiation, in its essence, is at the very heart of resource exposure on the Semantic Web.

-Later in this article we’ll see a bit better how URI resolution works using content negotiation in some resource exposure case.
+Later in this article, we’ll see better how URI resolution works using content negotiation in some resource exposure cases.

-As shown in the diagram above, upon receiving the request for a resource the server inspects the headers and the URI in order to apply the content negotiation and determine the proper destination.
+As shown in the diagram above, upon receiving the request for a resource, the server inspects the headers and the URI to apply the content negotiation and determine the proper destination.

-Notice the final resolution in case no format is recognized for the request: a 406 (Not Acceptable) status code is returned.
+Notice the final resolution if no format is recognized for the request: a 406 (Not Acceptable) status code is returned.

-This is by far the best resolution strategy for unknown or unhandled formats requests, since a default format response (say HTML) would not communicate the proper message to clients, which on the Semantic Web should always be format-aware.
+This is the best resolution strategy for unknown or unhandled format requests since a default format response (say HTML) would not communicate the proper message to clients, which on the Semantic Web should always be format-aware.

 Examples